Skip to main content

 Eric F. Spina has served as president of the University of Dayton, a top-tier national Catholic research university, since July 1, 2016.

-He quickly earned a reputation on campus and beyond for his open and collaborative leadership style that led to the development of an imaginative 20-year aspirational strategic vision rooted in the University’s Marianist heritage.
-Under his leadership, the University is navigating through the greatest public health crisis of our times as it charts a path toward becoming known as “The University for the Common Good.”
+Under his leadership, the University navigated through the greatest public health crisis of our times as it continues to chart a path toward becoming known as “The University for the Common Good.”

-Respectful of the University’s role as an anchor institution in Dayton, Dr. Spina has entered into innovative collaborations that will dramatically shape redevelopment downtown and on the southern edge of the city.
+Respectful and proud of the University’s role as an anchor institution in Dayton, Dr. Spina has entered into innovative collaborations that will dramatically shape redevelopment downtown and on the southern edge of the city, all while providing UD students extraordinary learning opportunities.

-In 2021, the University and The Entrepreneurs’ Center opened the Arcade Innovation Hub, nearly 100,000 square feet devoted to academics, experiential learning, and collaborative space for startup companies, as part of the rebirth of the historic Dayton Arcade in the heart of the city.
+In 2021, the University and The Entrepreneurs’ Center opened the Arcade Innovation Hub, nearly 100,000 square feet devoted to academics, experiential learning and collaborative space for startup companies, as part of the rebirth of the historic Dayton Arcade in the heart of the city.
 Thanks to a $10.5 million investment from UD and Premier Health and interest from private developers, the former Montgomery County Fairgrounds will be transformed over the next decade or more into a walkable, welcoming urban neighborhood called onMain.
-Envisioned as a “front porch” for the Dayton community, the 1401 S. Main Street Building houses the Fitz Center for Leadership in Community, the Dayton Foundation, and the Dayton Development Coalition.
+Envisioned as a “front porch” for the Dayton community, the 1401 S. Main Street Building houses the Fitz Center for Leadership in Community, the Dayton Foundation and the Dayton Development Coalition.
 Located adjacent to Emerson's Helix Innovation Center on campus, the two-story academic and office facility is a national model for ways universities can collaborate with a community's regional foundation and economic development arm to promote the common good.
+In 2023, UD opened a medical facility on Brown Street with Premier Health as the anchor tenant to provide convenient health care services to students, faculty, staff and the greater Dayton community.
+It also serves as an experiential learning site for students in health majors.

 The University continues to build for the future.
-The Roger Glass Center for the Arts at the corner of Main and Stewart streets, is expected to open its doors in the 2023-24 academic year.
-Jessie S. Hathcock Hall, named for the first African American woman to graduate from UD, is the newly renovated home for the growing computer science department.
+The Roger Glass Center for the Arts opened its doors in 2024, and Jessie S. Hathcock Hall, named for the first African American woman to graduate from UD, is the newly renovated home for the growing computer science department.
 The largest construction project in school history — a $76 million transformation of the University of Dayton Arena, funded with significant private support — was completed in fall 2019.
 The modernization of Roesch Library has made it into an exemplar for digital and collaborative learning.
-The Adèle Center, a townhouse-style residential building in the heart of the south student neighborhood, opened its doors to students in 2018.
+The Adèle Center, a townhouse-style building in the south student neighborhood, adds to the University’s strong residential character.

-Annual sponsored research has continued its upward momentum and now stands at more than $200 million, a testament to the creativity, innovation, and ingenuity fostered in the labs and classrooms.
+Annual sponsored research has continued its upward momentum and now stands at approximately $263 million, a testament to the creativity, innovation and ingenuity fostered in the labs and classrooms.

-Nationally, he chairs the National Association of Independent Colleges and Universities, serves on the steering committee of the American Talent Initiative, a collaborative of universities with high graduation rates that are dedicated to substantially expanding opportunity and access for low- and moderate-income students, and is a member of the NCAA Division I Presidential Forum.
-In the state, he chairs the board of the Association of Independent Colleges and Universities of Ohio.
+Nationally, he chairs the Atlantic 10 Athletic Conference Presidents Council; is a member of the board of directors of the Association of Catholic Colleges and Universities; and serves on the steering committee of the American Talent Initiative, a collaborative of universities with high graduation rates that are dedicated to substantially expanding opportunity and access for low- and moderate-income students.
+He is past-chair of the board of the National Association of Independent Colleges and Universities.

-In 2020, he received the United Way of Dayton’s highest award, the Smith Moore Award.
+In the state, he is immediate past chair of the board of the Association of Independent Colleges and Universities of Ohio.
+Locally, he received the 2020 United Way of Dayton’s highest award, the Smith Moore Award.
 It’s given to those who “go above and beyond to bring about positive outcomes for individuals and families” in the community.

 He began his career at Syracuse as a faculty member in the College of Engineering and Computer Science, earned tenure and was named chair of the Department of Mechanical, Aerospace and Manufacturing Engineering.
 In 2003, he was appointed the Douglas D. Danforth dean of the College of Engineering and Computer Science, a position he held until his appointment as interim vice chancellor and provost in July 2006 and vice chancellor and provost in 2007.
 In 2013, Dr. Spina also served as interim chancellor and president.
 He retired from Syracuse as a Trustee professor and vice chancellor and provost emeritus.